NASDAQ: TLRY

 As a socially responsible corporation, Tilray recognizes the importance of addressing the social dimensions of our operations and their impact on various stakeholders.
 We actively engage with the communities in which we operate, understanding that our success is intertwined with their well-being.
 Through donations to the Erie Shores Community Hospital in Leamington, support to our Canadian veterans and other compassionate use cannabis programs, and donations to the Waterkeeper Alliance from Sweetwater's 420 fest, we aim to address local needs and contribute to social development.
 As well, during the year the Company launched a podcast “Men’s Health on Tap” with our Beverage division and renowned doctors to spark conversations and encourage friends, family, and colleagues to discuss men’s health openly through awareness, education, and launching outreach activities aimed at increasing men’s health literacy.

 Our commitment to social responsibility is further evident in the various wellness initiatives undertaken by Manitoba Harvest.
-These include environmental and community support activities such as garbage pickups for Earth Day, and partnerships with the Soil Health Institute and One Tree Planted.
+These include environmental and community support activities for Earth Month, and partnerships with One Tree Planted and Kiss the Ground.
 Furthermore, we ensure the sustainability of our practices through donations of dated items to Second Harvest and maintaining the Certified Carbon Neutral status for Fresh Hemp Foods.
-Fresh Hemp Foods has also been a certified B Corp for 11 years, reflecting our dedication to social and environmental performance, accountability, and transparency.
-Additionally, our product line boasts four Regenerative Organic Certified (ROC) SKUs, underscoring our commitment to regenerative agriculture and sustainable practices.
+Fresh Hemp Foods has also been a certified B Corp for 12 years, reflecting our dedication to social and environmental performance, accountability, and transparency.
+Additionally, our product line boasts seven Regenerative Organic Certified (ROC) SKUs, underscoring our commitment to regenerative agriculture and sustainable practices.

 In our facility operations, we also monitor and implement sustainability programs globally to minimize our environmental footprint.
 These initiatives include comprehensive recycling programs, the installation of an additional solar power plant to supplement our existing one, retrofitting greenhouse lighting from high-pressure sodium (HPS) to LED technology, and substituting natural gas-powered boilers with heat-pumps.
 These efforts reflect our unwavering commitment to environmental stewardship and sustainable practices.